TallKite/linnstrument-firmware/README.md

   *Details: Turn on rechanneling by swiping past "CC" to "RCH".
 This will automatically set the current split to use channel-per-note mode and a certain block of channels.
 Midi group 1 uses this block, and the other midi groups are sent to other blocks.
 MicroLinn automatically calculates the number of groups and indicates it by a vertical stack of 1, 2, 3 or 4 dots after the "RCH".
 (If there are more tha 4 groups, "RCH" will be displayed in red.)
 In the Per-Split display, the additional midi channel blocks are displayed in the accent color.
 Beware: make sure the other split doesn't also use these channels!*

   *Your DAW should send each block of channels plus the main channel to a different instance of your synth.
-See the LinnStrument Community wiki for midiChannelFilter.jsfx, a plug-in for Reaper, and microLinnRechannelingDemo.RPP, an example Reaper project.
+See the LinnWiki for midiChannelFilter.jsfx, a plug-in for Reaper, and microLinnRechannelingDemo.RPP, an example Reaper project.
 In each track, the filter effect only lets certain midi channels thru.
 (Sysexes and realtime messages are always passed thru.)
 On each synth instance, set the anchor note and frequency similar to the grouping CCs method.*

   *If you can't open the reaper project microLinnRechannelingDemo.RPP, follow the steps above for microLinnMidiGroupDemo.RPP.
 But use midiChannelFilter instead of microLinnMidiGroupFilter, and don't go past group 4.*